 Tools and Measurements

 Facebook data collection.
-Facebook users (N = 1,650) who agreed to participate in the study gave us a one-off authorization to download their Facebook posts up to 12 months prior to the date of agreement.
-A total of 85,643 original postings that were generated and posted on their timeline by the participants themselves were extracted through a designated application.
-The median number of Facebook postings per profile was 10 (M = 42.99, SD = 86.28) and the median number of words in each post was 27 (M = 35.23, SD = 38.42).
-A total of 1,002 participants published at least 10 posts and were therefore marked as “Active Facebook users.”
+Facebook users (N = 1,650) who agreed to participate in the study gave us a one-time authorization to download their Facebook posts up to 12 months prior to the date of agreement.
+A total of 85,643 original postings generated and posted on their timeline by the participants themselves were extracted through a designated application.
+The median number of Facebook postings per profile was 10 (M = 42.99, SD = 86.28).
+The median number of words in each post was 27 (M = 35.23, SD = 38.42).
+The 1,002 participants who had published at least 10 posts were marked as “Active Facebook users.”

 Suicide risk.
 Suicide risk was measured using the 6-item Columbia Suicide Severity Rating Scale (CSSRS) (15).
-The CSSRS is considered a “diagnostic tool of choice”, both in clinical settings and in empirical research, with high specificity and sensitivity (25, 26).
-The modular structure of the scale enables the extraction of two binary (yes/no) variables: a general risk of suicide (i.e., participants who met the criterion of any suicidal thoughts) and a high risk of suicide (i.e., a sub-group of the 'general risk' participants who also reported of a specific method, intentions, or a plan to act on their suicidal thoughts).
+The CSSRS is considered a diagnostic tool of choice in clinical settings and empirical research, with high specificity and sensitivity (25, 26).
+The modular structure of the scale enables extraction of two binary (yes/no) variables: a general risk of suicide (participants who met the criterion of any suicidal thoughts) and a high risk of suicide (a sub-group of the 'general risk' participants who reported a specific method, intentions, or plan to act on their suicidal thoughts).
 The sum score correlated positively with all the examined risk factors and especially with depression (r = 0.46), thus indicating a high convergent validity of the scale (see Table A, Supplementary Information).

 Risk factors for suicide and depression.
 Major depressive disorder was measured using the Patient Health Questionnaire-9 (PHQ-9) (27).
 Generalized anxiety disorder was measured using the GAD-7 (28).
-Depressive rumination (Brooding) was measured using five items from the Ruminative Responses Scale (RSS) (29).
+Depressive rumination (brooding) was measured using five items from the Ruminative Responses Scale (RSS) (29).
 Excessive worrying was measured using the Penn State Worry Questionnaire (PSWQ) (30).
 Loneliness was measured using the 10-item version of the UCLA-Loneliness Scale (31).
 Low satisfaction with life was measured using the Satisfaction With Life Scale (SWLS) (32).
-Finally, personality traits were assessed using the short version of the Big Five Inventory (BFI-10) (33).
-The complete description of all the scales that were used in the study and their convergent validity scores are provided in the Supplementary information.
+Personality traits were assessed using the short version of the Big Five Inventory (BFI-10) (33).
+Complete descriptions of scales used in this study and their convergent validity scores are provided in the Supplementary Information.

 Sample and Dataset

-The procedure of the study has been approved by the Ethics for Research on Human Subjects Committees at both the Technion Israel Institute of Technology and of the Hebrew University of Jerusalem.
-Recruitment of participants was conducted through Amazon’s Mechanical Turk (MTurk).
-A strict data quality assurance protocol for online data collection was applied (34) that included a method to screen out bogus participants (35) and eight attention checks (see Supplementary Information).
+The procedure of the study was approved by the Ethics for Research on Human Subjects Committees at the Technion Israel Institute of Technology and the Hebrew University of Jerusalem.
+Participant recruitment was conducted through Amazon’s Mechanical Turk (MTurk).
+A strict data quality assurance protocol for online data collection was applied (34), which included a method to screen out bogus participants (35) and eight attention checks (see Supplementary Information).
 The recruited participants read and signed a detailed consent form, completed surveys on eight psycho-diagnostic measures, and installed the application that extracted their Facebook content to an external, encrypted data storage space.
-Upon completion, participants who met the criterion for suicide risk received a designated letter that included a list of mental health services and an encouragement to seek help (see the Supplementary Information).
+Upon completion, participants who met the criterion for suicide risk received a designated letter that included a list of mental health services and an encouragement to seek help (see Supplementary Information).

 A total of 2,685 adult MTurk users (36% female, average age = 34.80 yrs) completed the full survey, of which 236 users had suspicious IP addresses.
-From the remaining users, 1,985 users passed the eight attention checks successfully.
-A total of 335 users did not publish any Facebook postings were therefore omitted from this study.
-The final sample of attentive participants who published at least one Facebook post was 1,650.
+Among the remaining users, 1,985 passed the eight attention checks.
+The 335 users who did not publish any Facebook postings were omitted from this study.
+The final sample of participants who published at least one Facebook post was 1,650.